 7) Number of shares to be issued or covered by the plans.

 Provide a list of participants, allocation of benefits to each participant, and a copy of each proposed plan.
-(Plans must conform to applicable regulatory guidelines.)
+(Plans must conform to applicable law, regulation and regulatory guidelines.)

 3. Capital